 At the heart of any estate plan is a will, which dictates how your wealth should be distributed to beneficiaries and who will receive specific assets.
 A will also outlines the specific wishes of the testator, or creator of the will, such as assigning guardians for any children who have not reached the age of 18 and even who will take care of your pets in the event of your death.

 When creating a will, you must also name an executor to enforce your will.
 The executor ensures the testator’s wishes are met properly, and beneficiaries receive what is rightfully theirs according to the will.
-Individuals might assign an attorney to be the executor of their estate.
+Individuals might assign a probate attorney to be the executor of their estate.
 An attorney has the legal knowledge to handle the distribution of a will, and this also takes the pressure of will distribution off family members who are grieving their loved one’s passing.

 Another option is to create a trust instead of writing a will.
 When creating a trust, all assets of the testator will be combined into an account, meaning whoever has been named the trustee has power over the account once the testator has passed away.
 This is often a better alternative to a will because assets are more easily transferred to the beneficiary upon the testator’s death.
 Similarly, when creating a trust, you want to seek an estate planning attorney to assist with setting up the trust.

 Assigning a durable power of attorney is the second component in creating an estate plan.
 The power of attorney can step in to manage your finances, such as paying bills, signing documents, or managing your bank account if you are ill and unable to handle these affairs.
 When picking a power of attorney, an individual typically names a trusted family member or friend to manage these affairs.
 However, a testator might hire an attorney to manage these day-to-day tasks instead.